Pakistan's long awaited 3G, 4G auction draws dismal response

 Khurram Mehran, a spokesperson for the PTA, sent a statement saying "the response received from four existing cellular mobile operators of Pakistan is very encouraging and satisfactory."

 Telecom companies Mobilink and Zong bid for 10 MHz.
-Telenor (TEL.OL) and Ufone (PTCA.KA) both bid for 5 MHz.
+Telenor and Ufone both bid for 5 MHz.

 Warid Telecom Pakistan, owned by the privately-held conglomerate Abu Dhabi Group, did not submit a bid, said a source in the company.
 Neither did Turkcell and Saudi Telecom Company, two foreign companies who had earlier shown interest.